LIBREhub/napari-LatAm-workshop-2023/docs/day0/pre-requirements/to_be_installed.md

 ## Windows

+Note, the installation of micromamba can be more challenging on Windows.
+We reccommend using [mamba instead by installing mamba-forge](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).

-Open a PowerShell terminal and type the following commands to install and configure micromamba for Windows:
+If you want to try setting up the fast and slim micromamba anyways, open a PowerShell terminal and type the following commands to install and configure micromamba for Windows:

 ```